darron/blog/_posts/2014-01-31-rackspace-openstack-environment-variables.md

     export SDK_PROVIDER="rackspace-us" # Or rackspace-uk

 Just posting this here for Google - hopefully you find this and it helps you - I was frustrated for quite a while.

+PS - I couldn't find this information anywhere in Rackpsace's official documentation - if you know what it is - please send over a link!